 The subdivision of labour into occupation types is aided by the use of labour force survey data for 2002 from INE describing the total number of persons (in thousands) working across 10 different occupation levels in each of 17 broad industry aggregates.
+In addition, from the IO Spanish 2000 data, information is available on the total number of

+22 Since the focus of the model is more on agriculture and food, rather than services, this extension was not seen as a major priority, although it does constitute a useful extension for future development.

+23 In section 14, we explain how the agricultural and food rows in this vector are further disaggregated, whilst an additional column is added for EU imports (all zero tariff values).

+24 Section 8 explained how these values were derived.

-In addition, from the IO Spanish 2000 data, information is available on the total number of persons working in each industry, the total PAID employees working in each industry and total FULL TIME PAID employees by industry.
+persons working in each industry, the total paid employees working in each industry and total full time paid employees by industry.
 Typically, paid employment is smaller than employment levels, especially in agriculture, where there is a considerable family labour input.
 A concordance is calculated between the 75 industries in the IO data and the 17 aggregate industry activities.
-Within each of the 17 aggregate industry groups, industry

-&lt;sup>20 Since the focus of the model is more on agriculture and food, rather than services, this extension was not seen as a major priority, although it does constitute a useful extension for future development of the model.

-&lt;sup>21 In section 14, we explain how the agricultural and food rows in this vector are further disaggregated, whilst an additional column is added for EU imports (all zero tariff values).

-&lt;sup>22 Section 8 explains how these values are derived.

-shares are calculated based on the share of total labour employed in each IO industry.
+Within each of the 17 aggregate industry groups, industry shares are calculated based on the share of total labour employed in each IO industry.
 These shares are employed to subdivide the 10 occupations by 17 industry matrix into a 10 occupations by 75 industries matrix.
-This matrix is subsequently scaled such that the column totals are the same as the IO Spanish data head totals by industry (i.e., total employed persons (paid and non paid).
+This matrix is subsequently scaled to meet the column totals of the IO Spanish data head totals by industry (i.e., total employed persons (paid and non-paid).

-From the scaled 10x75 matrix of total employed labour, we calculate a paid labour 10x75 matrix component using the paid labour share (of total industry labour) from the IO Spanish data for each of the 75 industries.
+From the scaled 10x75 matrix of total employed labour, we calculate a paid labour 10x75 matrix component using the paid labour share (of total industry labour) from the IO Spanish data for each one of the 75 industries.
 Thus, by assumption, the paid labour share is uniformly applied across all the occupation types (i.e., the rows).
 The paid labour matrix is then split between full time and part time paid labour.
 Using the full time share data for each industry, full time employees by occupation for each of the 75 industries are derived.
 The residual (i.e., total paid minus full time paid labour) is part time labour head matrix.

-The next stage is to determine the wage bills by industry.
+The next stage is to determine the wage bills by occupation and industry.
 Employing data from INE, it is possible to gain access to average (gross) salaries for the 10 occupation types for both full time and part time labour.
 Thus, multiplying the number of head in each occupation row (across 75 industries) by the average salary (part time or full time) gives the wage bill by cell.
 This procedure gives a part time and full time 10x75 matrix of wage bills, which when added together gives the total wage bill for the 10 occupations across 75 industries.
 Importantly, calculating the total Spanish wage bill from the calculated 10x75 matrix gives a total cost of €306,513m, which compares favourably with the Spanish IO table total of €312,176m.
 The columns of data in the calculated occupation by industry matrix are scaled such that the wage bill totals by industry correspond to the totals in the Spanish IO Table.

-11. Disaggregation of Agricultural Land and remaining value added components
+11. Disaggregation of agricultural land and remaining value added components